 Fig. \ref{fig2} presents a visual representation of the vector fields (depicted with dark background) and the transformed trajectories generated by the proposed DS algorithm for 29 examples drawn from the LASA dataset.
 Notably, the reproduced trajectories (depicted in red) closely align with the original demonstrations (depicted in white).
-It is worth emphasizing that regardless of whether the initial point of the DS matches the starting point of the demonstrations, the reproduced DS consistently converges towards the intended goal.
+It is worth emphasizing that irrespective of whether the starting points align with those of the demonstrations, the reproduced DS consistently converges toward the intended goal.
 Furthermore, the last three images in the third row and first image in the fourth row of Fig. \ref{fig2} illustrate more intricate motions.
 For instance, in the third image of the third row, three different types of demonstrations commence from distinct initial points but all culminate at the same target point, underscoring the algorithm's versatility and effectiveness.

 The quantified results are shown Table \ref{tab:table2}, the results clearly demonstrate that the proposed algorithm outperforms other methods in terms of trajectory reproduction accuracy.
-Notably, the proposed algorithm achieves the highest SEA score and the best $V_{rmse}$ value, showcasing substantial improvements of approximately $15.56\%$ in SEA score and approximately $13.23\%$ in $V_{rmse}$ when compared to CLF-DM.
+Showcasing substantial improvements of approximately $15.56\%$ in SEA score and approximately $13.23\%$ in $V_{rmse}$ when compared to CLF-DM.

 Furthermore, a noteworthy observation stems from the images presented in Fig. \ref{fig2}, characterized with white background, representing the transformed trajectories denoted as $\boldsymbol{y}$ in Fig. \ref{fig1}.
 To elucidate, considering the case of the letter "J" for illustration.
 These transformed trajectories manage to retain certain essential characteristics of the original trajectories while scaling the two-dimensional coordinates to align with the simplest Lyapunov energy function.
 This innovative approach, albeit seemingly straightforward at first glance, yields intriguing results when addressing the problem at hand.